Assessing identification risk

 Strength of identification process

-Note: We are currently showing 3 levels to align with the current Evidence of Identity and Authentication Key Strength Standards.
-The levels will be updated once consultation on new standards is complete.
+Note: We are currently showing 4 levels to align with the new Information Assurance Standard and a number of international standards.
+The levels will be updated (if required) once consultation on the new standards is complete.

 There are 3 risk identification processes and they match the risks in the following way: